-Some insurers will cancel all the policies back to when they started as a result of a careless misrepresentation.
-But you should consider each policy individually under CIDRA for each policy year.
-The only exception could be where the original misrepresentation was deliberate.
+Some insurers will avoid all the policies back to when they started as a result of a careless misrepresentation.
+But you should consider what you are entitled to do for each policy individually under CIDRA for each policy year as each one is a separate consumer contract.

 When you find out that information the customer gave you was incorrect, you can: